-Two strategies are suggested to address production limitations caused by ineffective screening at potash plants: 1.
-Replacement of undersized screening machines with larger ones of adequate size.
+Two strategies are suggested to address production limitations caused by ineffective screening at potash plants:

-2. Providing additional surface area for screening by installing screening machines upstream or downstream to relieve overloaded existing machines.
+- 1. Replacement of undersized screening machines with larger ones of adequate size. - 2.
+Providing additional surface area for screening by installing screening machines upstream or downstream to relieve overloaded existing machines.

-benefits, the following case study presents a real-world example of a de-bottlenecking project in a potash production plant producing MOP (muriate of potash) granules.
+To illustrate the practical implementation of these strategies, and their measurable benefits, the following case study presents a real-world example of a de-bottlenecking project in a potash production plant producing MOP (muriate of potash) granules.